Generic part of Security Services in CACIB

 • Industry approved encryption

-OPTIM.net is a Secure Site.
 Verification of the domain name can be viewed by clicking on the ’lock’ icon which will display certification details of the issuing Certificate Authority.

-• Digipass Identification
+• Digipass / Soft Token Identification

-Security Measures
+Security Measures and Users role

-The user plays an important role to fight against online fraud.
-He is responsible for safeguarding and keeping secret and confidential his account details and/or his User ID and/or his Digipass-Soft Token and/or Digipass-Soft Token ID and/or PIN (as applicable) and for ensuring that none of them are compromised in any way.
-In particular the user should:
+He is responsible for safeguarding and keeping secret and confidential his account details and/or his User ID and/or his Digipass-Soft Token and/or Digipass-Soft Token ID and/or PIN (when applicable) and for ensuring that none of them are compromised in any way.

 • destroy the original printed copy of his User ID and/or his initial PIN and Digipass-Soft Token ID (as applicable) received from the Bank;